JurgenBecker72/CD-CI-Pipe-Machine-Learning-for-Credit-Prediction-Phase-3/README.md

 Raw data and model binaries in git are the single fastest way to make a repository unclonable and a team unhappy.

 ---

+## References

+Keating, L. (2021).
+Automated Feature Engineering in Ensemble Credit Scoring Pipelines.

+Roland, A. (2025).
+Machine learning for credit scoring and loan default prediction using behavioral and transactional financial data.
+World Journal of Advanced Research and Reviews, 26(3), 884-904. https://doi.org/10.30574/wjarr.2025.26.3.2266

 ## License